From low-rank retractions to dynamical low-rank approximation and back: DLRA algorithms and low-rank retractions

 \subsection{Projector-splitting KSL retraction}

 The expression~\eqref{eq:tangentSpaceProjectionFixedRank} for the orthogonal projection of $Z\in\Rmn$ onto the tangent space at $Y = U\Sigma V^\top\in\mcal_x$ can be expressed as

-The \emph{projector-splitting} scheme for DLRA introduced in~\cite{lubichOseledets} is derived by applying this decomposition to the right hand-side of~\eqref{eq:odeDLRA} and using standard Lie-Trotter splitting.
-Each integration step comprises three integration substeps identified with the letters K,S and L, corresponding respectively to the three terms in~\eqref{eq:alternativeTangentSpaceProjection}.
+The \emph{projector-splitting} scheme for DLRA introduced in~\cite{lubichOseledets} is derived by applying this decomposition to the right-hand side of~\eqref{eq:odeDLRA} and using standard Lie--Trotter splitting.
+Each integration step comprises three integration substeps identified with the letters K, S and L, corresponding respectively to the three terms in~\eqref{eq:alternativeTangentSpaceProjection}.
 When each of the integration substeps is performed with a forward Euler update, we refer to this scheme as the KSL scheme.
 The scheme is proved to be first-order accurate independently of the presence of small singular values~\cite[Theorem 2.1]{kieriLubichWallach}.

 As shown in~\cite[Theorem 3.3]{absilOseledets}, one step of the KSL scheme actually defines a second-order retraction for the fixed-rank manifold.
-In fact, it coincides up to high-order terms with the orthographic retraction presented in Section~\ref{ss:klsRetractionAndTheOrthographicRetraction}.
-We denote the KSL retraction as $\Retr^{\mathrm{KSL}}$ and its computation is summarized in Algorithm~\ref{alg:retractionKSL}.
+In fact, it coincides modulo third-order terms with the orthographic retraction presented in Section~\ref{ss:klsRetractionAndTheOrthographicRetraction}.
+The KSL retraction is denoted by $\Retr^{\mathrm{KSL}}$ and its computation is summarized in Algorithm~\ref{alg:retractionKSL}.
 Hence, the KSL integration scheme fits into the general scheme~\eqref{eq:prototypeIntegrationScheme} for Problem~\ref{problem:projectedDynamicsProblem} as it can simply be written as